husna010494/COVID-south-korea-/README.md

 5. To know the weight, just write stacked.est$alphas
 6. Result

 a.
-The qqplot shows that the lognormal distribution is better distribution for the dataset
+The qqplot shows that the lognormal distribution is better distribution than weibull and exponential distribution for the dataset

 b.
 The ROC of stacked method and rsf has similar result